 - profuse sweating for no apparent reason

 Symptoms of a stroke include numbness or weakness that only happens on one side of your body.
 The numbness may occur in your face, arms, or legs.
 Other symptoms of stroke include:

 - confusion, difficulty speaking, or trouble comprehending others

 - intense headache

 Many of these changes will occur suddenly and without warning.
-If you experience these symptoms, call 9-1-1 immediately.
+Call 911 immediately if you experience these symptoms.

 According to the CDC, 50 percent of men who die from coronary heart disease didn’t know they had it because of a lack of symptoms.
-Knowing the signs of a heart attack or stroke is among the most important thing you can do to safeguard your cardiac health.
+Knowing the signs of a heart attack or stroke is one of the most important things you can do to safeguard your cardiac health.
 Your ability to recover from one of these events depends on how quickly you receive treatment for them.
-You can save your life, or someone else’s, by seeking timely medical attention.